DataS-DHSC/geospatial-vis-templates/2 - Templates/Choropleth-template.md

-:red\_circle: If your measure is already grouped into categories, name the column `fill_grouped`, make sure to fill any NAs in with the text “Missing data”, then edit the colours in `fill_palette` below to suit.
+:red\_circle: If your measure is already grouped into categories, name the column `fill_grouped`, make sure to fill any NAs in with the text “Missing data”, call the tibble `df_grouped`, then edit the hex colour codes in `fill_palette` below to suit.
 The number of colours must match the number of categories in `fill_grouped`, including missing data.

 If you used `scale_gen()`, just run the follow code chunk without changing anything.